 How to access BIOS?

 You can access the BIOS setup using different methods.
-These methods are mentioned below:
+Here are the most common ways to access BIOS on your devices:

 1. Using the BIOS setup key during startup